ff6347/to-markdown-cli/README.md

     html2md turns html into markdown
-    if no input file is given it ueses the clipboard content if no output file is given it logs the result to stdout
+    if no input file is given it uses the clipboard content if no output file is given it logs the result to stdout

     Optional Options: